andreas-pattichis/andreas-pattichis/README.md

 <div align="center">
   <strong>Welcome to my GitHub profile!</strong>
     <br/>
-  I'm currently pursuing a Master's in Artificial Intelligence as an Erasmus Mundus scholar and am passionate about developing solutions that leverage AI to solve real-world problems.
-Feel free to connect with me or send me an email if you're interested in collaborating!
+  I am currently pursuing a Master’s degree in Artificial Intelligence as an Erasmus Mundus scholar.
+I have a strong passion for developing solutions that utilize AI to address real-world problems.
+If you’re interested in collaborating, please feel free to connect with me or send me an email!
   <br/><br/>
 </div>